jerome3o/jerome3o.github.io/projects/_drafts/2022-06-06-gpt3_discord_bot.md

 ## Bot Personalities

-We were trying to really test out what GPT-3 could work with, so some of these are pretty out there.
-All ended up being a good laugh.
+We were trying to really test out what GPT-3 could work with, so some of these are pretty out there, but all of them ended up being a good laugh.

 ### Passive Aggressive Cosmic Super Intelligence